LittleDTLe/VapeProductQuiz/ReadMe.md

 - **WooCommerce Activated Script:** Script that checks if WooCommerce is activated.
 - **Modularisation of Admin File** Modularise class-vv-admin.php file.
 - **Dynamic Cascading Filters:** Add Ajax Dropdown Filter logic to the quiz, so that there are no Zero Result Pages.
+- **Result Preview:** Combined with the Dynamic CTA, the user can see how many results there are to their search.

 ---